kubos/kubos/docs/kubos-hal/uart.rst

 Reading
 ^^^^^^^

-Reading from uart is a pretty simple operation, a buffer and length is passed in.
+Reading from UART is a pretty simple operation, a buffer and length is passed in.
 The buffer is filled and the number of characters read are passed back.